 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-One (1) year of experience in direct residential support services to persons with intellectual disabilities and other related conditions at the level of a Developmental Services Worker 1 (or equivalent experience in a human service field).
+One (1) year of experience in direct residential support services to individuals with an intellectual disability and other related conditions at the level of a Developmental Services Worker 1 (or equivalent experience in a human service field).

-Incumbents in this class may be required to be bilingual or fluent in Americal Sign Language.
+Incumbents in this class may be required to be bilingual or fluent in American Sign Language.